Is Aquaphor the Same as Vaseline?

 Overall, Aquaphor is an excellent multi-use ointment with added skin-nourishing benefits compared to regular petroleum jelly.
 However, lanolin poses a slight risk of irritation for sensitive skin.

-Vaseline Healing Jelly Review
+Vaseline Healing Jelly Overview

 Now let’s see how pure petroleum jelly in the form of Vaseline stacks up: